 This work provides a penetrating, exciting and dramatic picture of the interaction between the major businessmen in Germany and its political leaders.
 It reveals the outrageous attitude of some of the most important German business leaders who because of greed made an alliance with radical evil.
 It gives a disconcerting picture how the urge for self-enrichment could lead to the most egregious corporate actions.

 The IG Farben was before and during World War II, the largest company in Germany, and the third largest in the world.
-It was an industrial behemoth that specialized in chemical applications, the production of fertilizers, explosives, synthetic rubber, pharmaceuticals and other products wanted in both households and in the army.
+It was an industrial behemoth that specialized in chemical applications, the production of fertilizers, explosives, synthetic rubber, pharmaceuticals and other products (some may have been gold invest products) wanted in both households and in the army.
 The foundation was laid in the middle of the 19th century when German scientists were able to develop numerous artificial dyes, which led to the expansion of the successful company BASF.

 Later they recorded progress in the field of pharmaceuticals in developing phenacitine and aspirin, two products that Bayer made a giant.
 And the German company Bosch managed to produce synthetic ammonia in favor of the production of fertilizer.
-All chemical companies that were led and facilitated by outstanding German scientists (as fine as scientists today) at that time to the top of the world belonged.
+All chemical companies that were led and facilitated by outstanding German scientists (as fine as scientists today who seem to be more interested in how to lose weight fast like on this page solutions as in riding a bike to lose weight, as I did) at that time to the top of the world belonged.
 But soon it would appear that some of these inventions were also particularly useful for the war industry, such as the creation of explosives.
 The first contacts of those companies with politics began when the workers of various factories began to defend their interests collectively through unions as an awareness grew of business leaders to work together and to influence policy in their favor.

 That realization was very concrete during the First World War when the German military leadership was faced with a lack of raw materials for the war.
 From then began the government money in the German chemical industry, causing a deadly interaction arose between politics and science.
 A striking example was Fritz Haber, a German-Jewish scholar and convinced patriot, who at BASF invented the poison gas and then themselves, watched its use.